Construction Loans: What They Are and How They Work

 3. Determine your home building budget.
 Get estimates from builders with experience in your area and the type of home you want to build.
 Make sure you have enough cash on hand to cover the down payment and living expenses while your new home is being built.
 Be prepared for unexpected expenses or construction delays.

-6. Apply for the construction loan and complete an appraisal.
-Before the loan closes, you will need to obtain a property appraisal.
+5. Apply for the construction loan and complete an appraisal.
+Before the loan closes, you need to obtain a property appraisal.
+The appraiser evaluates the building plans, the construction budget and local comparable sales to estimate the future value of the home once it’s built.

 Where to get a construction loan